Bomchoo/Arvanis-Wiki/docs/Classes..md

-# Arvanis Player Classes
+# Available Player Classes

-Dungeons & Dragons and in turn Arvanis offers a variety of classes, each with unique features and playstyles.
+Dungeons & Dragons and our campaign offer a variety of classes, each with unique features and playstyles.
 Here's an overview of each class along with reasons why players might choose them:

 ## 1. Barbarian
 - **Description**: Barbarians are fierce warriors known for their incredible strength and their ability to enter a rage during battle.